th2-net/th2-lds-provider/README.md

     port: 8080

 #   keepAliveTimeout: 5000 # timeout in milliseconds. keep_alive sending frequency
-#   maxBufferDecodeQueue: 10000 # buffer size for messages that sent to decode but anwers hasn't been received
+#   maxBufferDecodeQueue: 10000 # buffer size for messages that sent to decode but answers hasn't been received
 #   decodingTimeout: 60000 # timeout expecting answers from codec.
-#   batchSize: 100 # batch size from codecs
+#   batchSizeBytes: 256KB # the max size of the batch in bytes.
+You can use 'MB,KB' suffixes or a plain int value
 #   codecUsePinAttributes: true # send raw message to specified codec (true) or send to all codecs (false)
 #   responseFormats: string list # resolve data for selected formats only. (allowed values: BASE_64, PARSED)